-Trees need pruning early in development and take 2 to 5 years to bear, but once they do, harvests are abundant.
+Trees need pruning early in development and take two to five years to bear, but once they do, harvests are abundant.

 Plant in full sun with well-draining soil when temperatures are still cool.
-Bare root trees should be soaked in water for 1 to 2 hours prior to planting.
+Bare root trees should be soaked in water for one to two hours prior to planting.
 Stake young trees to help stabilize and straighten the main stem.